All Things Must Pass: Main body

-Spector first heard Harrison's stockpile of unreleased songs early in 1970, when visiting his recently purchased home, Friar Park.
-"It was endless!"
-Spector later recalled of the recital, noting the quantity and quality of Harrison's material.
+Spector first heard Harrison's stockpile of unreleased songs early in 1970, when visiting Harrison's recently purchased home, Friar Park.
+"It was endless!", Spector later recalled of the recital, noting the quantity and quality of Harrison's material.
 Harrison had accumulated songs from as far back as 1966; both "Isn't It a Pity" and "Art of Dying" date from that year.
 He co-wrote at least two songs with Dylan while in Woodstock, one of which, "I'd Have You Anytime", appeared as the lead track on All Things Must Pass.
 Harrison also wrote "Let It Down" in late 1968.

 He introduced the Band-inspired "All Things Must Pass", along with "Hear Me Lord" and "Let It Down", at the Beatles' Get Back rehearsals, only to have them rejected by Lennon and McCartney.
 (Note: "Isn't It a Pity" was another song passed over during these sessions, having similarly been turned down, by Lennon, for inclusion on the Beatles' Revolver album (1966).)
 The tense atmosphere at Twickenham fuelled another All Things Must Pass song, "Wah-Wah", which Harrison wrote in the wake of his temporary departure from the band on 10 January 1969.
 Harrison later confirmed that the song was a "swipe" at McCartney.
 "Run of the Mill" followed soon afterwards, its lyrics focusing on the failure of friendships within the Beatles amid the business problems surrounding their Apple organisation.
 Harrison's musical activities outside the band during 1969 inspired other songs on the album: "What Is Life" came to him while driving to a London session that spring for Preston's That's the Way God Planned It album; "Behind That Locked Door" was Harrison's message of encouragement to Dylan, written the night before the latter's comeback performance at the Isle of Wight Festival; and Harrison began "My Sweet Lord" as an exercise in writing a gospel song during Delaney & Bonnie's stopover in Copenhagen in December 1969.
 (Note: Soon after the tour, Harrison gave "My Sweet Lord" and "All Things Must Pass" to Preston, who released the songs on his Encouraging Words album in September 1970, two months before Harrison's versions appeared.)